James Outman Player Props: Dodgers vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the seventh-ranked team ERA among all league pitching staffs (3.54).
+- The Brewers' 3.57 team ERA ranks seventh across all league pitching staffs.

-- Brewers pitchers combine to rank 14th in baseball in home runs given up (39 total, 1.1 per game).
+- Brewers pitchers combine to give up 43 total home runs at a clip of 1.2 per game (to rank 15th in the league).

 © 2023 Data Skrive.
 All rights reserved.